-- Michael enrolls his unsecured debt into a debt resolution program and begins with a 680 FICO score.
+- Michael enrolls his unsecured debt into a debt resolution solution and begins with a 680 FICO score.

 - Initially he goes into default on the unsecured debt and his credit rating drops to a 525 FICO score.

-- A settlement is obtained three months later for less than the balance owed and his FICO score improves to 575.
+- A resolution is obtained three months later for less than the balance owed and his FICO score improves to 575.

-- After completion of the program, Michael’s FICO score improves to 730.
+- After completion of debt resolution, Michael’s FICO score improves to 730.
 Eliminating unsecured debt results in an increased FICO score and a very low debt-to-income ratio,, which now gives him access to the best interest rate and payment term options available for the purchases that matter most- a new home or vehicle.

 As you can see, debt consolidation can be a financial lifeline for individuals looking to overcome debt.